 Financial Ratios Comparison

-The following table presents a comparison of key financial ratios between Coca-Cola Europacific Partners PLC (CCEP) and Keurig Dr Pepper Inc. (KDP).
-This analysis will help you gauge their financial health and performance.
+The following table presents a comparative analysis of the most recent financial metrics for Coca-Cola Europacific Partners PLC (CCEP) and Keurig Dr Pepper Inc. (KDP).

 | Metric | CCEP | KDP |